mkmat/FENE-CB-model/README.md

 ## LAMMPS implementation

-The FENE-CB model studied in this work is coveniently implemented in [LAMMPS](https://www.lammps.org/) via
+The FENE-CB model (manuscript section 4.1.1) studied in this work is coveniently implemented in [LAMMPS](https://www.lammps.org/) via

       variable rc equal 1.359  # cutoff distance for nonbonded pairs of beads (corresponds to E_coh = 1.4) variable kappa equal 10  # bending stiffness